ciyer87/Portfolio/README.md

 THEN I am taken to that deployed application

-WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
+WHEN I resize the page or view the site on various screens and devices Then i am presented with a repsonsive layout that adapts to my viewport

 ========================================================================================================================================

 ## Technologies Used